whitneyburton/portfolios/students/1804-front/tim-fischer/20180806-tim-fischer-m1.md

 ## Areas of Emphasis

  During this module I set out to gain a fundamental understanding of Javascript and CSS styling.
-I was hoping to, in the process, acquire a greater understanding of what it means to be a memeber of the tech community and gain a personal identity as a developer.
+I was hoping to, in the process, acquire a greater understanding of what it means to be a member of the tech community and gain a personal identity as a developer.

 ## Rubric Scores